CalebSDHUB/InstagramSwiftUI/README.md

 Proff of concept (only using test data)

 This is a proff of concept with test data only.
-Firebase will be integrated into this app.
+Firebase will be integrated into this app in the future.